iampeterbanjo/iampeterbanjo.com/packages/docs/adr/0014-server-argument-anti-pattern.md

 ## Context

-When I added the Schedule plugin to this project I started to realise the limitations of depending on passing the Hapi server as an argument.
+When I added the Schedule plugin to this project I started to realise the limitations of passing the Hapi server as an argument.
 Take for example saving the `TopTracks` in the pipeline plugin:

 ```JavaScript
 export const saveRawTopTracks = async server => {